Captain-Bacon/Reddit_Getter/README.md

     - **Note on Logging In:** When the script directs you to Reddit to authorize the app, you can log in using your standard Reddit username and password, or by using Google/Apple sign-in if your Reddit account is linked to them.

 4. **Configure API Credentials (`.env` file):**
-    - In the project root directory, create a file named `.env`.
+    - In the project root directory, you'll find a file named `.env.example`.
-    - Copy the contents from `env.example` into your new `.env` file.
-    - Fill in the following values:
+    - Rename `.env.example` to `.env`, then open it and fill in the required values as described below:

         ```dotenv
         # .env file content (example)